-The KNSCF Education Committee created Leap Forward!, a program to help prepare sixth-grade students for the challenges of middle school.
+In 2017, the KNSCF Education Committee created and launched Leap Forward, a program to help prepare sixth-grade students for the challenges of middle school.
 The purpose of the program is to introduce abstract thinking and improve organizational, note-taking, and study skills.

 Over the past three years, the teachers have seen a marked improvement in their participants’ abilities to keep up with their course work in their regular classes and improve their grades!
 The program is fully-funded through private donations and is now a year-round course at both Kilauea and Hanalei School.